mw44118/your-own-kind-of-dictionary/main.rst

 What I want
 ===========

 I'm working on a project-management system.
-I want to store a task as an object that is essentially a dictionary, except with a few extra features, constraints, and methods added on.
+I want to store each task as an object that is essentially a dictionary, except with a few extra features, constraints, and methods added on.

 What do I need my object to do